 “My mother was an English teacher in Vietnam.
 She was a very active person, so after she resettled in Seattle, she had a vision to help Vietnamese refugees.
 Many of them had no English language, and without English, you can’t get a job.”
 She also focused on helping women in domestic violence situations, because they often lacked the English skills to get help.

-While her mother worked at ReWA, Huong was busy raising her own family, and didn’t have a chance to be involved, until now.
+As an adult, Huong was busy raising her own family and didn’t have a chance to be involved with ReWA–until now.